hesstobi/matlab-mosaik-toolbox/README.md

 # Mosaik Toolbox

+This toolbox provides a high-level API for the Mosaik co-simulation framework (https://mosaik.offis.de/) in Matlab.

 ## Quickstart

 It is recommended for Mosaik toolbox to run MATLab 2015a or later.
 Earlier versions have not been tested.

-For socket communication you need [JSONLab](http://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab--a-toolbox-to-encode-decode-json-files-in-matlab-octave).
-Just install the toolbox or put the .m files in your MATLAB path.
+For socket communication you need [JSONLab](http://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab--a-toolbox-to-encode-decode-json-files-in-matlab-octave) Version 1.2 or greater.
+Just install the toolbox or put the .m files somewhere in your MATLAB path.

-Then you can just install the Mosaik toolbox (**mosaiktlbx-1.0.mltbx**).
+Then you can just download and install the Mosaik Toolbox [(**Mosaik-Toolbox.mltbx**)](https://github.com/hesstobi/matlab-mosaik-toolbox/releases/latest).

 ## Scenario Definition